metagenomics/metagenomics-tk/docs/tutorials/tutorial1/quality_control.md

     data_unpaired_summary.tsv
     ```

-The Fastp output for your data can be viewed [here](https://s3.bi.denbi.de/cmg/mgcourses/qc/data_report.html){:target="_blank"}.
+The fastp output for your data can be viewed [here](https://s3.bi.denbi.de/cmg/mgcourses/qc/data_report.html){:target="_blank"}.
-Since the data that you are using during this tutorial is simulated, we will inspect the Fastp output of a real dataset.
+Since the data that you are using during this tutorial is simulated, we will inspect the fastp output of a real dataset.
-The following Fastp output belongs to a wastewater sequencing project: [Wastewater Fastp Output](https://s3.bi.denbi.de/cmg/mgcourses/qc/ERR8977433_report.html){:target="_blank"}.
+The following fastp output belongs to a wastewater sequencing project: [Wastewater Fastp Output](https://s3.bi.denbi.de/cmg/mgcourses/qc/ERR8977433_report.html){:target="_blank"}.

 !!! question "Task 4"

     How many reads of the wastewater dataset passed the filter?
-    Between which quality scores ranges the read1 fastq file before and after qc.
+    Between which quality score ranges does the read1 FASTQ file fall before and after QC.

     ???
 Solution
         78.752339% of the reads passed the filter.
-The quality score for read1 ranges before filtering between 29 and 36 and after qc between 35 and 36.
+The quality score for read1 ranges between 29 and 36 before filtering and after QC between 35 and 36.

 #### Host DNA Removal

-The Toolkit uses the sra human-scrubber-tool that uses a k-mer based approach to search for human sequences against a k-mer database using human reference sequencs.
+The Toolkit provides the SRA human-scrubber tool that uses a k-mer based approach to search for human sequences against a k-mer database using human reference sequences.

 !!! question "Task 5"

     You can find the result of the tool in the **filterHuman** directory:
-    The output of the tool are the filtered sequences but also statistics about the sequences **before** and **after** filtering.
+    The output of the tool are the filtered sequences, and it also includes statistics about the sequences **before** and **after** filtering.

     ```BASH
     ls output/data/1/qc/*/filterHuman/